mithrilcoin-io/mithrilfront/README.md

 # Mithrilfront

 Mithril Play front-end service is WAS.
-This Web application is designed for communcate Mithril Play API server.
+This Web application is designed to communcate Mithril Play API server.
-MithrilPlay App connect this application first and get authrized token from API server.
+Mithril Play App connects this application first and get authorized token from API server.
-App application require their own authrized hash token for response from API server.
+App application requires their own authorized hash token for response from API server.

 >Mithril front-end server Environment